MOSAF Series of Active Filters

 Harmonic mitigation performance

-Typical applications for MOSAF
+Typical applications for MOSAF – Marine vessels

 The majority of cruise ships have diesel electric propulsion.
 Historically, these vessels have had 24 pulse cyclo-converters or 24 pulse synchronous drives for main propulsion, but the trend is now on new builds, to utilise MV PWM (pulse width modulated) variable frequency drives (VFDs) with all the issues thereof.

-Most cruise lines have been retrofitting large numbers of PWM VFDs for pump and fan applications to save energy and generator fuel.
+In addition, most cruise lines have been retrofitting large numbers of PWM VFDs for pump and fan applications to save energy and generator fuel.
 This raises the localized THDu levels which are often compounded by background voltage distortion due to the main propulsion (see example below).
 MOSAF is the ideal candidate for the mitigation of the switchboards supplying the large number of VFDs.

-The excessive THDu propagated through the transformers to the hotel and other loads, resulting in significant problems in the galley (440V), the ships office and the bridge, both of the latter were on 230V supplies.
+The excessive THDu propagated through the transformers to the bridge, ships office and other loads, resulting in significant problems in the galley (440V), the ships office and the bridge, both of the latter were on 230V supplies.
 Two MOSAF ‘voltage control’ filters were employed to effectively “isolate” the high MV THDu from the low voltage (440V and 230V) supplies.
 The MOSAFs successfully reduced the THDu from >13.4/13.2% to 2.1/2.0% respectively.

 Mitigation of Supraharmonics to 9kHz

 Almost all active filters compensate for harmonics to the 50th order only.
 MOSAF, in conjunction with a specifically designed internal, high-pass, SHU module, can treat supraharmonics up to 9kHz (150th order at 60Hz fundamental or 180th order at 50Hz) as illustrated below.